 Premier Vascular Center of Maryland is a full-service vascular access center in the Baltimore area.
-Our team of certified, experienced physicians provides comprehensive vascular care services in a friendly, relaxed atmosphere.
+Our team of certified, experienced staff ensure to provide comprehensive vascular care services in a friendly, relaxed atmosphere.
 We treat your medical needs at all stages of life, working closely with you to help you achieve your best physical state possible.
 Our unique benefits include:

 Wounds can happen anywhere on the body and come in two main types: acute and chronic.
-Acute wounds are typically caused by an unexpected injury, but they heal normally at an expected rate.
+Acute wounds are typically caused by an unexpected injury, but they usually heal normally at an expected rate.
 When an acute wound fails to heal during an average time frame, it can become a chronic wound.
 Chronic wounds typically require special wound care treatment.
 If your wound has not improved after a few weeks, you should consider wound care treatment.
-Healing can be impeded by things like infection, pressure on the wound, swelling and lack of blood flow.
+Wound healing can be impeded by things like infection, pressure on the wound, swelling, and lack of blood flow.

 Thoracic outlet syndrome (TOS) is common after a traumatic event like a work injury or motor vehicle accident.
-Compression of the blood vessels or nerves in the space under your collarbone causes TOS.
+Compression of the blood vessels or nerves in the space under your collarbone cause TOS.

 Pregnant women and people with joint issues are also more susceptible to TOS.